petl-developers/petl/docs/io.rst

 Extract/Load - reading/writing tables from files, databases and other sources
 =============================================================================

 Extract (read)
 --------------

 The "from..." functions read a table from a file-like source or database.
-For everything except :func:`fromdb` the ``source`` argument provides information about where to read the underlying data from.
+For everything except :func:`petl.io.db.fromdb` the ``source`` argument provides information about where to read the underlying data from.
 If the ``source`` argument is ``None`` or a string it is interpreted as
 follows: